Call for papers: Triage system in emergency medicine

 A number of such systems have been developed and applied in use in clinics over the years.
 In order to summarize the development of triage systems in recent years, we have decided to launch a BMC Emergency Medicine collection “Triage system in emergency medicine”.

-We invite submissions from all aspects of this developing field including, but not limited to:
+We invited submissions from all aspects of this developing field including, but not limited to:

 - New triage scale,